-As a means of confirming that the necessary systems to comply with legislation are in place and are being followed the Health and Safety Team will complete a health and safety audit at least every 4 years.
+As a means of confirming that the necessary systems to comply with legislation are in place and are being followed East Sussex County Council's Health and Safety Team will complete a health and safety audit at least every 4 years.
 The action points identified through the audit will form part of the school development plan.